 Just at this juncture, a young man who was present, complained of being too warm, and immediately left the room.
-This had the effect of putting a stop to any further manifestations that evening, and the seance was declared at an end.
+This had the effect of putting a stop to any further mani-festations that evening, and the scance was declared at an end.
 The door of the cabinet was then thrown open, and several of us went into the room and made another careful examination, but nothing, as before, could be discovered to indicate fraud or trickery.
-But one of the two things is morally certain: Either a spirit clothed for the time being in flesh, walks boldly out of the cabinet, or a most skillful fraud is being perpetrated upon all who witness these seances.
+But one of the two things is morally certain: Either a spirit clothed for the time being in flesh, walks boldly out of the cabinet, or a most skillful fraud is being perpetrated upon all who witness these scances.
 There is no middle ground, peopled by occult powers, psychic forces, &c.
-It is simply spirit or woman.
-But we have no opinion to offer on seen them, and leave your readers to form their own opinions.
-There are many people in Blissfield who believe the whole thing to he a humbug; but none of these persons have as yet attended any of the seances.

-Had not the seance been so suddenly bro-

-ken up by the young man referred to above leaving the room, Mr. and Mrs. Holmes had promised to have Katie King come out of the cabinet, and there in plain sight, disappear entirely from view, vanish, as it were, and then reappear again.
-Had this been done on Thursday evening, it would have been "much more binding," and would, perhaps, have convinced some there that Spiritualism was one of the fixed facts.

-In conclusion, we would just call attention to a slight mistake made by the Times reporter on this subject.
-He says that "Katie King's on this subject.
-He says that "Ratie Ring's real name is Annie Morgan, and that she lived in the time of Cromwell.
-Her father was executed in the time of Charles II., for the crime of piracy."
+Is is simply spirit or woman.
+But we have no opinion to offer on the subject.
+We state the facts as we have seen them, and leave your readers to form their own opinions.
+There are many people in Blissfield who believe the whole thing to be a humbug, but none of these persons have as yet attended any of the scances.
+Had not the scance been so suddenly broken up by the young man referred to above leaving the room, Mr. and Mrs. Holmes-had promised to have Katie King come out of the cabinet, and there in plain sight, disappear en-tirely from view, vanish, as it were, and then reappear again.
+Had this been done on Thursday evening, it would have been "much more binding," and would, perhaps, have convinced binding, and would, perhaps, have convinced some there that Spiritualism was one of the fixed facts.
+In conclusion, we would just call attention to a slight mistake made by the Times reporter. to a slight mistake made by the 1 mes reporter on this subject.
+He says that "Katle King's real name is Annie Morgan, and that she lived in the time of Cromwell.
+Her father was executed in the time of Charles II., for was executed in the time of Charles II., for the crime of piracy."
 This is incorrect, as we have the story of the girl's parentage from Mrs. Holmes.
-Her father's name was John Mrs. Holmes.
-Her father's name was John was below remarked and at the King, as we have before remarked, and at the age of 15 years he ran away from home and went to sea, assuming the name of Henry Morgan.
+Her father's name was John King, as we have before 'rymarked, and at the age of 15 years he ran away from home and went to sea, assuming the name of Henry Morgan.
 He finally attracted the attention of King Charles II., who appointed him an officer over his forces in Jamaica.
-He conducted himself so gallantly in this position, that in 1678 he was knighted by Sir Henry Morgan, which fixed his new name upon his entire family. .
+He conducted bireself so gallantly in this position, that in 1678 he was knighted by Bir Heary Morgan, which fixed his new usine upon his entire family.
 Adrian, Mich.